DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 # Status and Codes

-**Super Link** has its own status, different from the Cielo website or the API Cielo E-commerce.
+**Link de Pagamento** has its own status, different from the Cielo website or the API Cielo E-commerce.
 See the full list below.

 |VALUE|TRANSACTION STATUS|PAYMENT METHOD|DESCRIPTION|
 |---|---|---|---|